-The carrying amount of trade and other payables does not differ significantly from their fair value.
+The carrying value of commercial and other accounts payable balances recorded does not differ significantly from the fair value of those balances.

 17. Average Supplier Payment Period.
 "Reporting Requirement", Third Additional Provision of Law 15/2010 of 5 July 2010